rohith-kumar-mokhara/FreelanceChain/README.md

 FreelanceChain aims to revolutionize the way freelancers and clients interact by leveraging the power of blockchain technology to ensure fairness, security, and efficiency in freelance project management.

+## Contribution by Team Members:

+- **K Vijay Karthick**: Has written code for smart contracts and using web3 to integrate into the project and integrating all the smart contract functions from interact.ts in to the frontend
+- **Rohith**: Has written code for the frontend .
+- **Sudheer**: Has debugged all the frontend code
+- **Eswar**: Made sure the UI looks attractive